adamwwilkinson/Obsidian-Vault/Indonesian/Kerokan.md

 *aliran* - flow
 *luka* - wound

-The coin massage, folklore believeing to relase wind trapped in the body.
+The coin massage, folklore believing to release wind trapped in the body.
 Does it by widening the blood vessels on the body, the darker the marks that are left, the sicker you are.
 #concept/abstract